Aspendos (Turkey)

 The aqueduct is the usual assemblage of a buried masonry channel and an array of bridges and tunnels.
 The channel is mostly

-60cm wide and 90 cm high (two by three roman feet) with walls 40 cm thick.
+0,60 m wide and 0,90 m high (two by three roman feet) with walls 0,40 m thick.
 Remains of several bridges and tunnels can be observed along its course,

 as mentioned below.
 The main importance of this aqueduct, however, lies in the last 2 km of the conduct, immediately north of the